skramm/homog2d/docs/homog2d_manual.md

 auto ch1 = convexHull( vec );
 CPolyline pl( vec );
 auto ch2 = convexHull( pl ); // will be the same as ch1
+auto ch3 = pl.convexHull(); // member function
 ```
+This is also available as a member function:

 **Extracting data from sets/containers of primitives**